 Rattlesnake Station was a stage and freight stop at this location in later years.
 It was renamed to Mountain Home and the townsite was eventually moved south into the valley along the railroad tracks as freight and stage traffic disappeared.
 Access to the trail is not allowed as private homes now surround the creek.
-Traces of the freight road to Rocky Bar can be seen north of the intersection and further up the canyon.
+Traces of the freight road to Rocky Bar can be seen north of the historical marker signs and further up the canyon.
+The remains of the round rock fort built in 1878 and the old school house built in 1898 may still be seen in the area.

-"Friday, Sept.
+Friday, Sept.
 10 ...
 Traveled along the foot of the mountains about 5 miles to another creek and stopped for the night.
 Plenty of dry bunchgrass.
 No timber, but willows and sage.
 Found eight graves here.

-Made fifteen miles."
+Made fifteen miles.